fahadmehfooz/fahadmehfooz/README.md

 <h1 align="center">Hi 👋, I'm Fahad Mehfooz</h1>
 <h3 align="center">Statistics may be dull, but it has its moments.</h3>

-- 🌱 Well versed with machine learning and deep learning algorithms.**
+- Well versed with machine learning and deep learning algorithms.

 - Currently, focussed on learning pytorch.

 - I have also deployed some of my models on heroku, do check them out.

-- 📫 You can reach me out on: **fahad.mehfoooz@gmail.com**
+- You can reach me out on: **fahad.mehfoooz@gmail.com**

 - You can also find my work on Kaggle.